Ghostbusters: Sanctum of Slime: Plot

 As the Ecto 4WD is stuck, Geoff tells the Ghostbusters they walk back to headquarters to meet with the senior Ghostbusters and Janosz.
 The Ghostbusters take a shortcut through the St. Joseph Cemetery, where they encounter "Snobies" (snot zombies) and gargoyles.
 They discover a signal that controls the gargoyles, and track it down to a crop circle at the center of the graveyard, where they fight a large gargoyle called a Grotesque.

 At the headquarters, Janosz explains how he was tricked into giving his shard to McEnthol.
 Egon and Gabriel suspect that the shards are drawn to one another like magnets, and that they can use that information to locate the remaining pieces.
 The next shard to find is back at The Sedgewick Hotel, but pyro maniacal ghosts called Nocnitse have set the hotel on fire.
 The Ghostbusters work their way through the hotel and eventually capture the Nocnitse leader, collecting another shard.

 Geoff drives the Ghostbusters back to headquarters, but along the way, they fight more ghosts that are attracted to the shards, including gargoyles from the cemetery, and the mood slime that have oozed through the cracks in the streets.
 The street collapses, and the Ghostbusters continue on foot through the sewers where they fight Arachnid Manifestations (ghost spiders) and a Spider Queen.
 They also revisit a cemetery where they fight a giant Tomb Effigy that animates statues.
 After defeating the tomb, the Ghostbusters find another shard.
 They return to headquarters but find, to their horror, that the four shards they have collected have assembled by themselves.
 They go back to Parkview in search of Tesmon.

 At Parkview, the Ghostbusters fight the previous bosses (except the Subway Smasher).
 They discover that Dr. Tesmon is Ismael McEnthol, the Cultist seeking to reunite the Relic of Nilhe, and that the boss monsters they have twice defeated were actually trying to stop him.
 McEnthol performs a ritual that revives Dumazu, with himself as a host.
 He transports himself and the Ghostbusters into the Ghost World for the final battle, which is against McEnthol and then Dumazu.

 Following the defeat of the final boss, the Ghostbusters celebrate.
 Janosz also arrives and apologizes for his actions.

-Release

 Reception

 The game received "generally unfavorable reviews" on all platforms according to the review aggregation website Metacritic.

 Since its release, the Xbox 360 version sold 44,065 units worldwide by the end of 2011.